Chapter 4

 Eku’s quartet, hardened from constant travel, continued to have energy to burn, even after the day’s hiking.

-As soon as chores were finished, Kolo led Eku, Yathi and Goguk up the ravine and away from the encampment.
+Once chores were finished, Kolo led Eku, Yathi and Goguk up the ravine and away from the encampment.

-A clear understory made for easy walking below the trees and through patches of foxtail grass that only grew to Eku’s waist.
+The quartet of young males paced comfortably across patches of foxtail grass that only grew to Eku’s waist.

 Cresting the ravine, the sounds of camp faded.